Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 What Is Remeron Withdrawal?

 Physical dependence is often confused with addiction.
-Many people addicted to a drug are also physically dependent on it, but it should be noted that physical dependence does not mean a person will compulsively engage in drug use, only that they will experience unpleasant side effects if they try to reduce their current rate of drug use too quickly.
+Many people addicted to a drug are also physically dependent on it.
+However, physical dependence does not mean a person will compulsively engage in drug use, only that they will experience unpleasant side effects if they try to reduce their current rate of drug use too quickly.

 Withdrawal can occur even if a person only ever used a drug as prescribed, but it is generally more likely when a person engages in drug misuse or abuse.